salejandro/EGiG-MBIOD/Practical guide.md

    python3.9 scripts/filter-sites.py $FILE  22000,25000 > ${FILE}.f11.fasta
    ```

-3. Now you can build a multiple sequence alignment for each fragment using `mafft`:
+3. Now, you can build a multiple sequence alignment for each fragment using `mafft`:

    ```bash
    mafft ${FILE}.f7.fasta > ${FILE}.f7.msa